njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.TECHNICAL.md

 ----

 The Jupyter Notebook, pymaceuticals.ipynb, uses the CSV files, mouse_study_data.csv and mouse_study_results.csv, as input and will not run without them.
-The interactive Python notebook must have the following Python scripts in the same folder with it:
+The Jupyter Notebook must have the following Python scripts in the same folder with it:

 logx.py